Soundproofing Made Simple

 Noise enters the home through windows and doors.
 Walls are always better at stopping noise than windows.
 So, the first place to look is your windows and glass doors.
 Whether you have the older single pane windows or the newer dual pane windows, you can do more to stop the noise.

-Replacing single pane windows with new dual pane windows will improve both energy efficiency and comfort — and take a step toward soundproofing, albeit small.
+Replacing single pane windows with soundproof window treatments will improve both energy efficiency and comfort — and take a step toward soundproofing, albeit small.
 Storm windows can further improve soundproofing, but results will vary according to style and quality.

 An increasingly popular method of soundproofing windows and sliding glass doors involves installing a second window inside your existing window or sliding patio door.
 This eliminates the need for window replacement and the second window opens and closes just like the existing window for ventilation and egress.
 However, when closed, the window adds an effective sound barrier and air space that helps cut down on noise and energy costs.